CASA Café or Lunch & Learn (continuing education for current volunteers)

 Podcast: Engaging Youth in Foster Care

-As youth in care begin to develop their own sense of self and independence, you may experience difficulty engaging them to participate in their case plans or helping them realize the impacts their decisions may have on their long-term future.
+As the youth in care begin to develop their own sense of self and independence, you may experience difficulty engaging them to participate in their case plans or helping them realize the impacts their decisions may have on their long-term future.

 Sexual Abuse and Maltreatment of Children